 St. Louis offers all the resources of a large city while retaining a strong sense of community and emphasis on neighborhoods.
 Besides an Internal Revenue Service District Office, the St. Louis metropolitan area is home to the Eighth Circuit Court of Appeals and the Federal District Court for the Eastern District of Missouri; the Federal District Court for the Southern District of Illinois, located just across the river; and several Fortune 500 companies including Emerson Electric, Express Scripts, Monsanto and Nestle Purina.
 The wealth of area law firms comes in all sizes and specialize in all fields of tax law.

 Candidates for the LLM degree must have graduated from an accredited US law school.
+If you are a current or prospective WashULaw J.D., you are eligible to get a joint J.D./Tax LL.M. degree in 6 semesters.
+For more information click here.
 In some situations, we may consider students with an undergraduate law degree or its equivalent from a foreign institution of higher learning based on the strength your law school record and any tax course work.
 For lawyers in practice, we also consider relevant work experience.
 Students holding an LLB from a non-US law school are required to take a two-semester course: Introduction to US Law and Legal Methods.

 Interested candidates must submit:

 - An application;

 - Official academic transcripts (in English) from all undergraduate, graduate and professional schools attended, whether or not a degree was awarded, with class rank.

 We cannot review your file until it is complete.
 Need-based and credit-based loans, as well as a limited number of merit-based scholarships, are available for full-time students who meet federal requirements.
 We will continue to accept applications and admit students up until the first week of classes each semester on a space contingency basis.